BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 I have to admit, I’m somewhat addicted to thinking about *social systems theory*, particularly the version developed by the German sociologist Niklas Luhmann (1927–1998).
 But this addiction isn't driven by pure fascination—it's more of a love-hate relationship.
 On one hand, seeing the world through a Luhmannian lens doesn't make it more just or fantastic, but it does make it comprehensible.
-The chaotic state of global affairs---the crazyness of U.S. elections, the brutal devastation in the Middle East, the war in Europe, and the looming tensions brought by the climate crisis---appears senseless at times, even apocalyptic.
+The chaotic state of global affairs---the craziness of U.S. elections, the brutal devastation in the Middle East, the war in Europe, and the looming tensions brought by the climate crisis---appears senseless at times, even apocalyptic.
 And yet, *systems theory* offers a framework that, paradoxically, brings coherence to this apparent madness, showing us how these outcomes emerge from the logic of *functionally differentiated systems*.

 Faced with such overwhelming disorder, how can anyone retain a sense of sanity?